 What is Sign Language?

 Sign language is a visual representation of language that uses a combination of handshapes, facial expressions, gestures, and body movements to communicate with deaf people.
 It is a complete and independent language with its own grammar and syntax.
-While there are variations of sign language across different countries and regions, the core principles remain consistent.
+While sign language variations exist across different countries and regions, the core principles remain consistent.

 Why Learn Sign Language?